Rules for Backgammon

 Here's how to play:

 1. Start: Both players roll one die each.
-The highest number starts and uses both dice (their own and the opponent's) in the first move
+The highest number starts and uses both dice (their own and the opponent's) for the first move

 3. Moving cards: Move one card the number of spaces shown on the die, or use both dice on the same card